Scottish Parliament: Members, constituencies and voting systems

 As in the House of Commons, a number of qualifications apply to being an MSP.
 Such qualifications were introduced under the House of Commons Disqualification Act 1975 and the British Nationality Act 1981.
-Specifically, members must be over the age of 18 and must be a citizen of the United Kingdom, the Republic of Ireland, one of the countries in the Commonwealth of Nations, a citizen of a British overseas territory, or a European Union citizen resident in the UK.
+Specifically, members must be over the age of 18 and must be a citizen of the United Kingdom, Ireland, one of the countries in the Commonwealth of Nations, a citizen of a British overseas territory, or a European Union citizen resident in the UK.
 Members of the police and the armed forces are disqualified from sitting in the Scottish Parliament as elected MSPs, and similarly, civil servants and members of foreign legislatures are disqualified.
-An individual may not sit in the Scottish Parliament if he or she is judged to be insane under the terms of the Mental Health (Care and Treatment) (Scotland) Act 2003.
-There is no legal prohibition on holding a dual mandate, sitting in both the Scottish Parliament and the House of Commons.
-However, while several members of the original Scottish Parliament held seats at Westminster, it is now rare; since 2011, only one MSP has served concurrently as an MP for a significant period of time.
+From the 2026 Scottish Parliament election onwards, MSPs will no longer be permitted to hold dual mandates, meaning they cannot be MPs, members of the House of Lords, or councillors.
+While several members of the original Scottish Parliament held seats at Westminster, this practice became more rare; between 2011-2026, only one MSP had served concurrently as an MP for a significant period of time.